yj7082126/musubi-tuner/docs/framepack.md

 -   The script generates multiple cache files per video, each corresponding to a different section, with the section index appended to the filename (e.g., `..._frame_pos-0000-count_...` becomes `..._frame_pos-0000-0000-count_...`, `..._frame_pos-0000-0001-count_...`, etc.).
 -   Image embeddings are calculated using the Image Encoder and stored in the cache files alongside the latents.

 By default, the sampling method used is Inverted anti-drifting (the same as during inference, using the latent and index in reverse order), described in the paper.
 You can switch to Vanilla sampling in the paper (using the temporally ordered latent and index) by specifying `--vanilla_sampling`.
-Preliminary tests suggest that Vanilla sampling may yield better quality.
 If you change this option, please overwrite the existing cache without specifying `--skip_existing`.

+ ~~Preliminary tests suggest that Vanilla sampling may yield better quality.~~ Some community reports indicate that Vanilla sampling may not work well in some cases.

 For VRAM savings during VAE decoding, consider using `--vae_chunk_size` and `--vae_spatial_tile_sample_min_size`.
 If VRAM is overflowing and using shared memory, it is recommended to set `--vae_chunk_size` to 16 or 8, and `--vae_spatial_tile_sample_min_size` to 64 or 32.